Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rockdale-Banksia area has 75 active public transport stops offering a mix of train and bus services.
-These stops are serviced by 29 different routes, collectively providing 5898 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 141 meters from the nearest stop.
+These stops are served by 29 different routes that facilitate 5,898 weekly passenger trips in total.
+The area's transport accessibility is rated excellent with residents on average located 141 meters from the nearest stop.

-Service frequency averages 842 trips per day across all routes, equating to approximately 78 weekly trips per individual stop.
+On an average day, there are 842 trips across all routes, which translates to about 78 weekly trips per individual stop.

 Frequently Asked Questions - Transport